Intervention and Reflective Report

 CCI students often come from interdisciplinary backgrounds, with interests spanning code, music performance, visual art, choreography, and more.
 In my own teaching, I noticed how synaesthesia had become a repeating theme in students’ work to connect multisensory experiences.
 This resonates with the reflection from Murgia (2015), that synaesthesia is a “gateway” to teaching creativity in higher education because it “forming a new way of thinking and experiencing the world”.
 In doing so, sonic pedagogy through a sensory-inclusive lens is not just an assistive act, but also an inclusive pedagogical tool in creative computing.

-I realised that I needed to shift my perspective from being a “developer” (who builds tools and solutions) to a “facilitator” (who sparks reflection and fosters enquiries).
-The original idea of the intervention
+This has also sparked my reflection on my own positionality, I realised that I needed to shift my perspective from being a “developer” (who builds tools and solutions) to a “facilitator” (who encourages reflection and fosters enquiries).

 This entry was posted in Intervention, IP.
 Bookmark the permalink.